cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ##### Number of non-trivial assumptions taken (a)

-  Run options: `-mllvm -polly-remarks-minimal=false -Rpass-analysis=polly-scops`
+  Run options: `-mllvm -polly-remarks-minimal=false -Rpass-analysis=polly-SCoPs`

   The assumptions taken are emitted to the standard error stream using the remarks system of LLVM/Clang.
 The assumptions described in the paper have the